allan-stewart/react-hogwarts-tdd-kata/README.md

   });
 ```

 Very good.
-I see you have used the `sinon` framework to create a mock version of the wizard actions.
+I see you have used the `sinon` library to create a mock version of the wizard actions.

 ### 2.1.1.
 Pass